 Effective feedback is known to enhance learning, and combining self-reflection7 with feedback promotes deeper learning.
 Trainees are encouraged to seek feedback on all they do, either informally, through verbal feedback at the end of a learning event, or formally through workplace-based assessments (WBAs).
-The MCR and use of the CiP and the GPC descriptors provide regular opportunities for detailed and specific feedback.
-Trainee self-assessment of CiPs provides a regular opportunity for focused and structured reflection and development of self-directed goals for learning as well as developing these goals through dialogue with trainers.
+The MCR and use of the CiP and GPC descriptors provide regular opportunities for detailed and specific feedback.
+Trainee self-assessment provides a regular opportunity for focused and structured reflection and development of self-directed goals for learning as well as developing these goals through dialogue with trainers.
 All the assessments in the curriculum are designed to include a feedback element as well as to identify concerns in multiple ways:

 - Learning agreement: appraisal meetings with the AES at the beginning, middle and end of each placement